Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How do I get the insulin ready to use?

 - Check the label and color of the insulin.
 Check that you have the correct type and strength of insulin.
-Insulin pens are available as U100 and U500 strengths.
 Also check the expiration date on the label.
 Use a new cartridge or pen if the expiration date has passed.
-Short or rapid-acting insulin should be clear, colorless, and free of particles or clumps.
 Use a new cartridge or pen if the insulin does not look right.
 Follow the pen manufacturer's instructions for inserting a new cartridge into a reusable pen.

 - Mix cloudy insulin.
+Sometimes cloudy insulin separates.
+The insulin will remain cloudy after mixing, but it will all be cloudy.
 Gently roll the pen back and forth between the palms of your hands.
 Repeat this 10 times.
 Do not shake the pen.
 This can make the insulin clump together.
 Next, gently tip the pen up and down 10 times.
-Do not use the insulin if there are clumps in it after you mix it.
+Do not use the insulin if you see clumps in it after you mix it.

 How do I get the pen ready to use?